-Gibson Explorer.
-This legendary electric guitar made its first appearances back in 1958.
-Much like the Explorer’s sister guitar; the Gibson Flying V which was released the same year, the Gibson Explorer was immediately exciting due to its striking “futuristic” body design.
+The legendary Gibson Explorer made its first appearance back in 1958.
+Much like the Explorer’s sister guitar; the Gibson Flying V which was released the same year, the Gibson Explorer was immediately exciting due to its striking futuristic body design.

-A short list of famous Gibson Explorer players includes Matt Heafy of Trivium, Pete Willis of Def Leppard fame, Eric Clapton, James Hetfield of Metallica, The Edge of U2 fame, Dave Grohl from Foo Fighters and Mattias Jabs of Scorpions fame.
+A shortlist of famous Gibson Explorer players includes Matt Heafy of Trivium, Pete Willis of Def Leppard fame, Eric Clapton, James Hetfield of Metallica, The Edge of U2 fame, Dave Grohl from Foo Fighters and Mattias Jabs of Scorpions.